smittyfest/cassandra-notes/03-Basic-Cassandra-Internals.md

 # Basic Cassandra Internals

 #### The Write Path
 When you send a write to a Cassandra cluster, all nodes in the ring are equal so any node could service that write request that you send in.
 Whichever node you happen to get routed to for that request is the __coordinator node__.
+It does the coordination with the rest of the nodes in the cluster on behalf of your query.
+This is not a special node type, just for that given request its the one that is going to do the coordination.
+<p>Once a write request hits an individual node two things happen.
+<p>The first thing that happens is that write or mutation gets written to the __Commit Log__.
+The __Commit Log__ is an __append-only__ data-structure that does very-fast sequential-io even on HDDs, and once its written to the comit log and we have that durability the next thing Cassandra does is it merges that mutation up into an in-memory representation of your table, which is called a __Memtable__.

 #### The Read Path